 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Presolol against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking PRESOLOL against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 PRESOLOL contains the active ingredient labetalol hydrochloride and is used to lower high blood pressure, also called hypertension.

 Everyone has blood pressure.
 This pressure helps to circulate your blood all around your body.
 Your blood pressure may be different during different times of the day, depending on how busy or worried you are.
 You have hypertension (high blood pressure) when your blood pressure stays higher than normal, even when you are calm and relaxed.

 There are usually no symptoms of hypertension.
 The only way of knowing that you have hypertension is to have your blood pressure checked on a regular basis.
 You may feel fine and have no symptoms, but if high blood pressure is not treated it can lead to serious health problems.

 This medicine belongs to a group of medicines called beta-blockers.
 These medicines work by changing the body's response to some nerve impulses.
 As a result, it widens blood vessels in the body causing blood pressure to fall.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed PRESOLOL for another reason.